 This year, the Teaching History Conference will continue and expand on this conversation by considering history education in the twenty-first century, and the ways in which history can respond to our current moment.
-We conceive of this theme as inclusive of—but not limited to—teaching history in a digital context, and we encourage submissions that consider contemporary issues beyond the digital.
+We conceive of this theme as inclusive of—but not limited to—teaching history in a digital context as well as the historical context for considering contemporary issues.

 Conference Moderator: Bob Bain, Associate Professor, History and Education, University of Michigan

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 Hosts: UC Berkeley History–Social Science Project, UC Berkeley Department of History, and UC Berkeley History Graduate Student Pedagogy Group

 Sponsors: American Historical Association, Bay Area Council for the Social Studies, California History-Social Science Project

 Partners: The International Society for the Scholarship of Teaching and Learning in History, UC Berkeley Office of International and Area Studies, Arizona State University School of Historical, Philosophical, and Religious Studies and Facing History and Ourselves - Bay Area.